-- 1. The identity of the person with confirmed or probable COVID-19 (i.e., staff, child in care, household contact); - 2.
-The date the person with confirmed or probable COVID-19 was last in the building; - 3.
-If the person received a COVID-19 test, the type of test, date and results of the test if known; - 4.
+- 1. The identity of the person with COVID-19 or COVID-19-like illness (i.e., staff, child in care, household contact); - 2.
+The date the person with COVID-19 or COVID-19-ike illness was last in the building; - 3.
+If the person received a COVID-19 test, the date and results of the test if known; - 4.
 If symptomatic, the date the person developed symptoms; - 5.
 What types of interactions the person may have had with other persons in the building and in what locations; - 6.
 How long their interactions were with other persons in the building; - 7.
 If other persons in the child care program have developed any symptoms; and - 8.
 Any other information to assist with the determination of next steps.